xynoipse/dynamo-importer/README.md

 - After deploying, check your [**CloudFormation**](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks) for stack created and named `dynamo-importer`
 - You can go to the [**AWS Lambda > Functions**](https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/functions), you should see lambda function named `dynamo-importer-worker`

-### Invoking a Lambda function

-- Open your lambda function from the **AWS Lambda > Functions** and below after Function overview, go to tab Test
-- Add your proper `Lambda Function Event Object` to run the lamdba function, more info about this lamdba function accepted event object [here](#lambda-function-event-object)
-- Recommended to name and save the event in Test event